When To Pick Banana Peppers | The Ripe Guide

 - Changes in weather patterns may take place and disrupt normal growth

-The right time for harvesting your banana peppers actually impacts their flavor.
+The right time to harvest your hot banana peppers actually impacts their flavor.
 The tangy and sweetish flavor is not lost when you pick them at the right time.
+Even the hot banana peppers can vary depending on when you pick them.

 Lesser sizes mean immaturity while more means too long on the tree with rot and mush as the likely consequence.
 The colors yellow to a shade of red signals harvesting.

-The colors green and bright yellow tell you that your banana peppers are immature and not ready for picking.
+The colors green and bright yellow tell you that your banana peppers are immature and not ready for picking or harvest.

 What to Look For When Picking Banana Peppers